 One of my final pieces of advice concerns the most important thing in every search campaign which is, of course, your keywords.
 I highly recommend you regularly enter the keywords tab and then check the “search terms” menu at the top.

-Like we’ve discussed in the section about the matching options, depending on the matching type that you’ve selected, various combinations of keywords and phrases can trigger your ads.
+As we’ve discussed in the section about the matching options, depending on the matching type that you’ve selected, various combinations of keywords and phrases can trigger your ads.

 In this tab, you will see the real search terms that people were typing in before seeing your ads.